-  The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino and leopard (if you are lucky).
-The only animal you won’t see in here is a giraffe, whose long legs are unable to cope with the steeps sides of the crater.
-In the late afternoon we start going out of the crater overnight at Our dinner and overnight at RHINO LODGE
+The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino, and leopard (if you are lucky).
+The only animal you won’t see here is a giraffe, whose long legs are unable to cope with the steeps sides of the crater.
+In the late afternoon, we start going out of the crater overnight at Our dinner and overnight at RHINO LODGE

 Day 2: Tour to Serengeti National Park

-After having your breakfast you’ll depart for Serengeti national park via the beautiful high lying farmland of ngorongoro conservation area while having a game viewing on route to Serengeti National park.
+After having your breakfast you’ll depart for Serengeti national park via the beautiful high lying farmland of the Ngorongoro conservation area while having a game viewing en route to Serengeti National park.
 Leaving the highlands behind, we descend into the heart of wild Africa – the Serengeti National Park – with its endless plains, rolling into the distance as far as the eye can see.

-We journey from the wide open plains to the kopjes, These volcanic rocky outcrops provide protection and shelter for a wide variety of animals and from the top we can look out across the vast grasslands of the Serengeti.
-This diverse and interesting landscape will provide us with the ultimate in game viewing, we will hopefully see all of the plain games; elephants, giraffe, zebra, wildebeest, lions and it you are lucky the elusive leopard and cheetah, as well as huge amounts of interesting bird life, from the elegant secretary birds to the flightless ostrich.
+We journey from the wide-open plains to the kopjes, These volcanic rocky outcrops provide protection and shelter for a wide variety of animals and from the top, we can look out across the vast grasslands of the Serengeti.
+This diverse and interesting landscape will provide us with the ultimate in game viewing, we will hopefully see all of the plain games; elephants, giraffe, zebra, wildebeest, lions and if you are lucky the elusive leopard and cheetah, as well as huge amounts of the interesting birdlife, from the elegant secretary birds to the flightless ostrich.
 We return to our special tented camp dinner & overnight.

 Day 4: Serengeti to Arusha

 Wake up call at 0600 am, have just a cup of hot coffee then proceed for the early morning game drive, this morning game drive is very important as you will be able to witness the early morning kills from the big five.
-After few hours of the game drive, drive back to the Lodge at 0930 am for the main breakfast’ optional”, there after check out the Lodge with your Lunch box , you will continue the game drive through the Serengeti National Park.
+After few hours of the game drive, drive back to the Lodge at 0930 am for the main breakfast’ optional”, thereafter checking out the Lodge with your Lunch box, you will continue the game drive through the Serengeti National Park.

-After the thrills and excitement of your Trip, you will say goodbye to our team, then you need a Private departure transfer which is included from Arusha to Kilimanjaro International Airport (JRO) for your flight, unless you have an option of Climb the mountain, Zanzibar Holiday Beach or any other option we will discuss, Don’t forget to come buck.
+After the thrills and excitement of your Trip, you will say goodbye to our team, then you need a Private departure transfer which is included from Arusha to Kilimanjaro International Airport (JRO) for your flight unless you have an option of Climb the mountain, Zanzibar Holiday Beach or any other option we will discuss, Don’t forget to come back.